MisterHW/EVAL-MP8862/README.md

 The number of attempts is limited to 4 at an I2C clock speed of 400 kHz, allowing just enough time to send another GPIO expander update which would set  the EN input to 0 again within < 200 µs.
 Using PIO or a faster GPIO expander, 13 (48) attempts are possible at 1 MHz (3.4 MHz).

-To ensure voltage excursions are indeed controlled as the converter starts up, the LDO and output voltages can be captured.
+To ensure voltage excursions are indeed controlled as the converter starts up, the LDO and output voltages can be captured along with the enable pin state.
+CTL2 defaults to SS = 0b11, or 900 µs ramp time for 0 to 5 V. A 200 µs delay between hardware EN rising edge and CTL1 write STOP can be split up in ~50 µs for LDO.PG delay, and 150 µs into the 900 µs ramp time.
+This translates into a peak of about 5.0 V * 150 / 900 = 0.83(3) V.

+#### Alternative Timing

+If this initial transient of < 1 V cannot be tolerated, another start-up sequence can be implemented which creates hardware EN pulses starting at 50 µs and getting longer each time by 10 µs.
+Adequate discharge time for the LDO bypass capacitor needs to be provided between retries.
+Immediately disabling hardware EN first allows ~50 ms timeout to configure the device (disable soft EN, set new VOUT) and to re-enable hardware EN.

 ## "One-Time Programmable"